avadheshy/notes/Django/models.md

     for product in category.products.all():  # No additional query, thanks to prefetch_related print(f"- {product.name}")
 ```
+# While writing query we should find which table with start the query.
 ## Calculating Total Sales for a Specific Category
 ```
 category_name = "Electronics"